 Keage (“snap”) is what gives karate techniques their power.
 Well, not power per se, but impulse.

-Impulse the change of an object’s momentum due to a force acting over some time interval; I = Δp =∫F dt .
-Since your strike stops, it delivers all of its momentum, so Δp is a constant.
-The only way to increase the force of the technique is to decrease the time interval which it acts over.
+Impulse the change of an object’s momentum due to a force acting over some time interval; I = Δp = ∫F dt.
+Since your strike stops, it transfers all of its momentum, so Δp is a constant.
+The only way to increase a technique's force is to decrease the time interval which it acts over.

 This is achieved by adding a whip-cracking or towel-snapping motion to all techniques.
 This “snap” is generated by switching from a relaxed state, completely tensing at the exact moment of impact, and back to relaxation as quickly as possible; this necessitates a short ibuki breath.
 This should be a total-body spasm-like reaction, similar to a sneeze.
 This is the trick behind Bruce Lee’s famous One-Inch Punch.